ava-labs/subnet-evm/plugin/evm/service.md

 }
 ```

+**Response Fields:**

-- validationID: (string) Unique identifier for the validation.
+- `validationID`: (string) Unique identifier for the validation.
 This returns validation ID for L1s, AddSubnetValidator txID for Subnets.
-- nodeID: (string) Node identifier for the validator.
+- `nodeID`: (string) Node identifier for the validator.
-- weight: (integer) The weight of the validator, often representing stake.
+- `weight`: (integer) The weight of the validator, often representing stake.
-- startTimestamp: (integer) UNIX timestamp for when validation started.
+- `startTimestamp`: (integer) UNIX timestamp for when validation started.
-- isActive: (boolean) Indicates if the validator is active.
+- `isActive`: (boolean) Indicates if the validator is active.
 This returns true if this is L1 validator and has enough continuous subnet staking fees in P-Chain.
-  It always return true for subnet validators.
+It always returns true for subnet validators.
-- isL1Validator: (boolean) Indicates if the validator is a L1 validator or a subnet validator.
+- `isL1Validator`: (boolean) Indicates if the validator is a L1 validator or a subnet validator.
-- isConnected: (boolean) Indicates if the validator node is currently connected to the callee node.
+- `isConnected`: (boolean) Indicates if the validator node is currently connected to the callee node.
-- uptimeSeconds: (integer) The number of seconds the validator has been online.
+- `uptimeSeconds`: (integer) The number of seconds the validator has been online.
-- uptimePercentage: (float) The percentage of time the validator has been online.
+- `uptimePercentage`: (float) The percentage of time the validator has been online.